DKB Cash review

 What is DKB?

 DKB is a digital bank that’s a subsidiary of Bayerische Landesbank.
 It serves over three million users worldwide through its current accounts and personal loan offerings.
-Its accounts are available in Germany, Switzerland and Austria or to German citizens worldwide.
+Its accounts are available in Germany, Switzerland and Austria as well as to German citizens worldwide.

 How does DKB work in Germany?

-DKB offers three types of accounts, and each comes with a German IBAN number.
-There’s an account available to active customers, one for standard customers, and lastly, an account for students.
-All accounts come with a handy mobile app, seamless payment options, and free Euro cash withdrawals.
+DKB offers four types of accounts, and each comes with a German IBAN number.
+There’s a free Cash Account, Cash Joint Account, a Cash Student Account and an U18 child account.
+All accounts come with a handy mobile app, seamless payment options and free Euro cash withdrawals.

 What features do you get?

 - Free Euro cash withdrawals.
-Unlike other digital banks that place a limit on free cash withdrawals, DKB offers unlimited free withdrawals in Euros.
-However, do take note that a minimum withdrawal of 50 EUR applies.
+Unlike other digital banks that place a limit on free cash withdrawals, DKB offers unlimited free withdrawals in Euros within the Euro area.

 - Mobile app.
 The DKB mobile app allows users to easily manage and monitor their finances on-the-go.